 It is important for the project team to be self-sufficient in their awareness of the design of the SAP system as the configuration stage comes to a close.It is necessary to complete the transition of information to the configuration team charged with system maintenance (that is, maintenance of business processes after Go-live) at this time.
 Furthermore, the end-users were charged with using the actual.

-list of high-level configuration perform during this phase
+list of high-level configurations perform during this phase

 - Configuring the SAP ECC System as the client requirement